PoisotLab/ms_svd_imputation/manuscript.md

 # Results and Discussion

 First, we report the top 10 likely hosts for betacoronaviruses, using the connectance of the network as initial values, which are ranked by their final value post imputation; larger values should indicate that the interactions are more likely to be possible.
-We report the novel hosts (identified post Becker *et al.* 2020, according to `https://www.viralemergence.org/betacov`).
-These results are presented in Table 1 - the novel hosts are presented in **bold**.
-Using a rank 2 approximation of the dataset, we have 5 novel hosts, and 4 identified as "suspected" hosts by the Becker *et al.* (2020) ensemble model, currently lacking empirical evidence.
+We report the novel hosts (identified post
+@Becker2020PreWil, according to `https://www.viralemergence.org/betacov`).
+These
+results are presented in Table 1 - the novel hosts are presented in **bold**.
+Using a rank 2 approximation of the dataset, we have 5 novel hosts, and 4 identified as "suspected" hosts by the @Becker2020PreWil ensemble model, currently lacking empirical evidence.
 This suggests that rank 2 contains the most information about the processes generating the data, and can therefore be used to infer other associations.

-[Table 1: Top 10 likely hosts for betacoronaviruses using the connectance of the network as initial values]

 | Rank 1                   | Rank 2                    |
 |--------------------------|---------------------------|